 3. Put your adjustable parameter values for ceilometer ZUBL determination into a more general context – i.e. are we converging towards common values or not.

-Reply: We attempts to find out a parameter set to give the best match with a temperature inversion from radio-sonde observations.
+Reply: We attempt to find out a parameter set to give the best match with a temperature inversion from radiosonde observations.
 As the reviewer pointed out, a ceilometer gives us the aerosol mixing depth, which is known to be larger than the temperature inversion in general (Stull, 1988, Introduction to boundary layer meteorology).
 Previous studies don’t provide enough information on the relationship of these two depths but we expect that this relationship depends on temperature gradient in the free atmosphere, sizes and trajectory of eddies and etc. Importantly our findings suggest that two depths are consistently varying in time.
 In addition, optimized parameters are physically related to low-pass filters for detectable resolutions of the mixed layer height and depth of the entrainment layer, which may vary in space and time.
 In reality, evaluation of our approach in different season gives the same conclusion with relatively higher errors, indicating that the parameter values depend on time and geographical location.
 We revised the texts to incorporate the reviewer’s suggestion with our explanations on this issue.

 4. Comment on the uncertainly of heights – impact of fitting methods.
 I assume there is insufficient data to bootstrap an estimate of uncertainty of the coefficients.

-Reply: Our approach is based on the root mean square error (RMSE) against the radio-sonde measurement.
+Reply: Our approach is based on the root mean square error (RMSE) against the radiosonde measurement.
 These RMSEs provide overall statistical uncertainties in our values and were already described in the manuscript.
 As the reviewer suggested, long-term application of our study will give more reliable uncertainties which is beyond our current study and can be done after an official publication of the current study in the future.
 We revised our manuscript to incorporate the reviewer’s suggestion.
 Thank you.

 5. Winter fit -applied in May/ June- given the distinct changes with season (daylength etc)- is the method specified appropriately?